-Each year about 700,000 people experience a new or recurrent stroke, which is the nation’s third leading cause of death.
-On average, someone suffers a stroke ever 45 seconds and someone dies of a stroke every 3.1 minutes.
+Each year about 795,000 people experience a new or recurrent stroke, which is the nation’s fifth leading cause of death.
+On average, someone suffers a stroke every 45 seconds and someone dies of a stroke every 4 minutes.
 Stroke is a leading cause of serious, long-term disability in the United States, with about 4.7 million stroke survivors alive today.

 Early treatment of stroke symptoms may mean more treatment options and a better outcome.
 A stroke can happen to anyone, but according to the National Stroke Association, after the age of 55, your stroke risk doubles every decade.